pandas-dev/pandas/CONTRIBUTING.md

     - One blank line.
     - Optionally, a commit message body.
   - Please reference relevant Github issues in your commit message using `GH1234` or `#1234`.
-Either style is fine but the '#' style generates nose when your rebase your PR.
+Either style is fine but the '#' style generates noise when your rebase your PR.
   - `doc/source/release.rst` and `doc/source/vx.y.z.txt` contain an ongoing
     changelog for each release.
 Add entries to these files as needed in a separate commit in your PR: document the fix, enhancement,